Mhmdaris15/Berufsvernetzen-Landing-Page-2/CONTRIBUTING.md

 ## Prerequisites for the contributors

 Contributors should have knowledge of git, go, and markdown for most projects since the project work heavily depends on them.
-We encourage Contributors to set up Keploy for local development and play around with the code and tests to get more comfortable with the project.
+We encourage Contributors to set up Berufvernetzen for local development and play around with the code and tests to get more comfortable with the project.

 Sections

 - <a name="contributing"> General Contribution Flow</a>
   - <a name="#commit-signing">Developer Certificate of Origin</a>
-- <a name="contributing-keploy">Keploy Contribution Flow</a>
+- <a name="contributing-keploy">Berufvernetzen Contribution Flow</a>
-  - <a name="keploy-server">Keploy Server</a>
+  - <a name="keploy-server">Berufvernetzen Server</a>
-  - <a name="keploy-docs">Keploy Documentation</a>
+  - <a name="keploy-docs">Berufvernetzen Documentation</a>
-  - <a name="keploy-sdks">Keploy SDK Integration</a>
+  - <a name="keploy-sdks">Berufvernetzen SDK Integration</a>

 # <a name="contributing">General Contribution Flow</a>